 Having just booked in for my first physique show on July 2nd, I’ll be focused more than ever on getting lean, and I will be using all of my knowledge to get there, so what better time to share some advice.

 As a personal trainer, I get to hear my fair share of rants from people experiencing the same problems over and over.
-But I’ve been fortunate enough to work with hundreds of clients to understand what works for each individual.
+But I’ve been fortunate enough to work with hundreds of clients to understand what works best.

-In this post, I will go over the basics that must be adhered to should you want to get lean successfully and address a few weight loss misconceptions I often see.
+In this post, I will go over the basics you need to adhere to and address a few weight loss misconceptions I often see.

 Let’s start by addressing a seemingly complex topic, nutrition.